mhausenblas/turtled/README.md

 ## Open Issues

-* restrict via SPARQL query
 * proper credit (DERI, etc)
 * SVG export
 * arrows, ltr layout, resize

 ## License and Acknowledgements

 The software provided here is in the public domain.
-Kudos go out to [Richard Cyganiak](https://github.com/cygri) who had the original idea and to all the wonderful people who spent their time making jQuery, rdfstore-js and VivaGraph.JS so useable, useful and awesome.
+Kudos go out to [Richard Cyganiak](https://github.com/cygri) who had the original idea and to all the wonderful people who spent their time making jQuery, rdfstore-js and VivaGraph.JS so useable, useful and awesome - especially a shout out to [Antonio Garrote](https://github.com/antoniogarrote) who provided excellent first-level support for his library.